Hammad Miah

-Hammad Miah (born 6 July 1993) is an English former professional snooker player.
+Hammad Miah (born 6 July 1993) is an English professional snooker player from Hertford, England.

 In May 2013, Miah qualified for the 2013–14 and 2014–15 professional Main Tour as one of four semi-finalists from the first 2013 Q School event.
-Hammad Miah is based at Whetstone Snooker Club in Barnet, England.
-He regained his card through the 2021 Q School Order of Merit for the 2021-22 and 2022-23 seasons.

 Career

 Debut season

 Miah's first win as a professional was a 5–4 victory over Sydney Wilson in the first qualifying round of the 2013 Australian Goldfields Open, before losing 2–5 to Gerard Greene.
 He made his debut in a ranking event at the Indian Open by beating Jimmy Robertson 4–3 in the qualifying event, then beat Chen Zhe in the first round, again by a single frame.
 Miah played local favourite Aditya Mehta in the second round and lost 1–4.
 He lost in the first round of the UK Championship and Welsh Open 2–6 to Andrew Higginson and 3–4 to Xiao Guodong respectively.
 Miah also met Xiao in the first round of the China Open and was beaten again this time 2–5.